 Monkey Mia is world famous for its dolphin interaction experience, a rare encounter with wild animals that has become a major tourism attraction.
-But Monkey Mia is not just about dolphins.
-The area is beautiful in its own right and by spending a few days you will really immerse yourself in the wonder of this place.
-You’ve come a long way why not enjoy it!
+The area is beautiful in its own right, rusty red sand dunes - quartz with a coating of iron oxide- contrast with white sandy beaches and a turquoise bay.
+You’ve come a long way why not spend a few days and really immerse yourself in the wonder of this place.

-There are regular flights to the Monkey Mia airport from Perth and some from Geraldton.
+There are regular flights to the Monkey Mia airport from Perth, Carnarvon and Geraldton.
 Flights from Geraldton take about 90 min and from Perth two and a half hours.
 The airport is ten minutes drive from Monkey Mia and pickups can be organised when booking accommodation at Monkey Mia.
-Major airlines also link Perth with other Australian cities on a regular basis.
-For the current flight schedule visit the website of Skippers Aviation Australia.
+Scenic flights over Monkey Mia are also available.

 A range of accommodation is available at Monkey Mia and around the Shark Bay region.
 At Monkey Mia the only accommodation is at the Monkey Mia Resort.
 Here they cater for all tastes with a range of units, villas, cabins, backpacker accommodation and a camping area on offer.
 An impressive range of accommodation is also located in Denham, 24 km (about 20 minutes’ drive) from Monkey Mia.
 Search for accommodation and make a booking here.